gbif/hp-swissnatcoll/en/how-to-publish-data.md

    - You don't need to import your entire database into the Aggregator.
 Some of your fields are purely internal management.
 2. Check that your file does not have
    - catalogNumber duplicates
-   - empty scientificName fields
+   - empty scientificName cells
-   - duplicated columns
+   - duplicated headers (field names)
    - an unwanted space after a header